 Aller au contenu

-French citizens abroad will not be exempted from the housing tax
+French nationals living abroad will not be exempt from property tax

 French citizens abroad will not be affected by the reform of the taxe d'habitation wanted by Emmanuel Macron.